Refurbished tech: everything you need to know about buying renewed products

 Compare the price of the refurbished product with the price of a new product to ensure you're getting a good deal.
 Keep in mind that the price of a refurbished product should reflect its condition, and the warranty that comes with it.

-By considering these key things above, you can make an informed decision when buying a refurbished product and save money while still getting a product that works (almost) like new.
+By considering these few key elements, you should be able to make an informed decision when buying a refurbished product and save money while still getting a product that works (almost) like new.

 Staff Writer